Lean Formalization of Generalization Error Bound by Rademacher Complexity and Dudley's Entropy Integral: Design Choices

-A large fraction of the lines in many lemmas is devoted to handling integrability conditions (and the treatment of $\sup$), which are often considered routine.
+\paragraph*{Integral and supremum.} A large fraction of the lines in many lemmas is devoted to handling integrability conditions (and the treatment of $\sup$), which are often considered routine.
 Each time we performed an algebraic manipulation under the integral sign, we had to supply a fresh proof of integrability.